Papia Sarwar

 Papia Sarwar (21 November 1952 – 11 December 2024) was a Bangladeshi singer.
 She was an exponent of Rabindra Sangeet, the songs written and composed by Rabindranath Tagore.
-She earned the Rabindra Award from the Bangla Academy in 2013, the Bangla Academy Fellowship in 2015 and the Ekushey Padak in 2021.
+She earned the Rabindra Award from the Bangla Academy in 2013, the Bangla Academy Fellowship in 2015, and the Ekushey Padak in 2021.

 Sarwar's notable songs include "Nai Telephone Nai Re Peon Nai Re Telegram".

 Early life and education

 Papia Sarwar was born in Barisal to Sayed Bazlur Rahman and Fatema Rahman on 21 November 1952.
 Papia was the fifth of their eight children.
-She took music lessons from Atiqul Islam, Waheedul Haq, Sanjida Khatun and Zahidur Rahim at Chhayanaut in 1966 and later at Bulbul Academy of Fine Arts.
+She took music lessons from Atiqul Islam, Waheedul Haq, Sanjida Khatun, and Zahidur Rahim at Chhayanaut in 1966 and later at Bulbul Academy of Fine Arts.
 She was a student of the Department of Zoology at the University of Dhaka.
 In 1973, she received a scholarship from the Government of India to study Rabindra Sangeet at Visva-Bharati University in Santiniketan.
-In Visva-Bharati University, she was trained in classical music under Dhrubotara Joshi and in Rabindra Sangeet under Santidev Ghosh, Subinoy Roy, Kanika Banerjee and Nilima Sen.
+At Visva-Bharati University, she was trained in classical music under Dhrubotara Joshi and in Rabindra Sangeet under Santidev Ghosh, Subinoy Roy, Kanika Banerjee, and Nilima Sen.